- To provide a deep and systematic undersanding of the nature and conduct of CS research.

 Justin Zobel: Writing for Computer Science.
 Springer, 2004.

-- Have a conceptual understanding sufficient to: (i) evaluate critically current research and advanced scholarship in Computer Science, and (ii) propose possible alternative directions for further work.
+Have a conceptual understanding sufficient to: (i) evaluate critically current research and advanced scholarship in Computer Science, (ii) be able to participate effectively in the process of peer review, and (iii) propose possible alternative directions for further work.

-- Make use of the qualities and transferable skills necessary for employment requiring: (i) the exercise of initiative and personal responsibility, (ii) decision making in complex and unpredictable situations, and (iii) the independent learning ability required for continuing professional development.
+Make use of the qualities and transferable skills necessary for employment requiring: (i) the exercise of initiative and personal responsibility, (ii) decision making in complex and unpredictable situations, (iii) scientific risk identification, assessment and control, and (iv) the independent learning ability required for continuing professional development.

-- Participate within the professional, legal and ethical framework within which they would be expected to operate as professionals within the IT industry.
+Understand and participate within the professional, legal, social and ethical framework within which they would be expected to operate as professionals within the IT industry.

 Formal Lectures and Seminars: Students will be expected to attend three hours of formal lectures and seminars in a typical week.
 Formal lectures will be used to introduce students to the concept and methods covered by the module.